smithery-ai/coincap-mcp/README.md

 ## What does this server do?

-Allows you to query crypto information from coincap
+Allows you to query crypto information from coincap's public API - no API keys or registration required

 ## 🚀 Quick Start